martinthong125/notes/gitlab.md

 Commit regularly for sub feature

-Before merging branch to main, do a rebase from main at branch.
+Before merging branch to main, you may want to do a squash commit, ie combine a few commits to one.

+Do a rebase from main at branch.

 Do a merge (request)